JVital2013/goestools-win/README.md

 6. Your compiled code will be in \<goestools-win\>\build\dist

 ## About Pull Requests
 In an attempt to keep this goestools fork compatible with the official Goestools for Linux repo, I will only accept pull requests and bug reports for Windows-specific issues.
 If you want to add a feature, open a PR on the official branch, then let me know about it.
-I will merge PRs from the official repo as requested, even if it has not been accepted in the official repo.
+I may merge PRs from the official repo as requested.

 ## Changes and Credits
 Of course, a huge thanks to @pietern for the original goestools software.
 All I did was swap out parts to make it work on Windows, so all credit for this program should go to him.